milkembers/nominal/README.md

 # 🌸 nominal

-> a theme that stays close to the original, is quickly adaptive to changes, and improves the design - at least a little bit.
+> a theme that stays close to the original, is adaptive to changes, and improves the design - at least a little bit.

 ![mainpreview](assets/mainpreview.png)
 ![nitrocolourpreview](assets/nitrocolourpreview.png)